gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 ## Why am I unable to reload certain pages on the Horizon Dashboard?

-Failure to reload or refresh certain pages is currently a known issue with the Train (18.3.4) release of Horizon.
+With the Train (18.3.4) release of Horizon, there are currently known issues when attempting to reload / refresh certain pages.
 A [bugfix](https://bugs.launchpad.net/horizon/+bug/1968272) is underway.

 Pages you may enocunter this issue on are as follows: